 New York Finalizes Updates to Regulation of Hazardous Air Pollutants

 The New York State Department of Environmental Conservation (NYSDEC) recently finalized amendments to several regulations primarily concerning hazardous air pollutants.
-NYSDEC repealed and replaced 6 NYCRR Part 212, Process Operations, the primary vehicle thought which NYSDEC regulates such pollutants.
+NYSDEC repealed and replaced 6 NYCRR Part 212, Process Operations, the primary vehicle through which NYSDEC regulates such pollutants.
 Changes have also been made to 6 NYCRR Part 200, General Provisions, to establish consistent terminology between the two provisions.
 The new regulations became effective on June 14.

 NYSDEC explained that the revisions “streamline and update [Part 212] provisions, align those provisions with the Department's permitting regulations, provide more regulatory certainty for the regulated community, and ensure public health and welfare.”

-Offering an alternative compliance option for “High Toxicity Air Contaminants” or HTACs by adopting a mass emission rate option for regulated entities.
+Offering an alternative compliance option for High Toxicity Air Contaminants (HTACs) by adopting a mass emission rate option for regulated entities.
 The mass emission rates have been developed based on the agency’s Annual Guideline Concentrations (AGCs) and Short-Term Guideline Concentrations (SGCs) for non-criteria air contaminants.